Limits of Information Flow Between Classically Interacting Particles: Discussion Conclusion

-The tractability of the springlike example allowed us to compute the mutual information for times beyond a small $t$ window, and we found that the mutual information spikes to infinity periodically.
+We also considered a quadratic potential in a springlike model, and linearity allowed us to compute the mutual information for times beyond a small $t$ window.
+We found that the mutual information spikes to infinity periodically.
 We argued that this corresponds to one particle's state periodically encoding a single real degree of freedom associated with the other particle---the infinity here is an artifact of classical physics, where states are points in a continuous phase space.
 This result effectively extends classic results on observability (in regards to the observability of one particle's state given the other) to incorporate an information theoretic measure quantifying when a state is, at least partially, observable.

-This dependence of the maximum information exchange on $\mathcal{P}_0/\mathcal{E}_0$ is appealing.
-When more energy flows between a particle and its environment, there is the potential to encode more information regarding the environment's state.
-We also see that when the measuring particle's initial energy, $\mathcal{E}_0$, is relatively low, this particle can encode more about the environment.
-Essentially, the change in the measuring particle's state is more substantial in this case.
-Whereas, when $\mathcal{E}_0$ is relatively large, small energy exchanges with the environment contribute less to changes in the particle state.
-This is the limit of a weakly coupled environment, and is consistent with our intuition that there should be minimal information exchange as well.